highrulez/Born2BeRoot-Tester/README.md

 -  If you are using a regular user account, run the tester.h files with the sudo command.
 -  Cronjob files only detect the file named <b>monitoring.sh</b>.
 You can modify the file name in the test.sh to match your monitoring script's file name (only if yours if different.)
 -  Run the command using "<b>sudo bash test.sh</b>"
--  Make sure you run using your current user.
+-  Make sure you run using your username.
 Not as ROOT or using SU.
 <br>
 Line 211<be>
 <img src="https://user-images.githubusercontent.com/74038190/212284115-f47cd8ff-2ffb-4b04-b5bf-4d1c14c0247f.gif"/>